Trip Review: Grand Cayman Island

 MemorialRoute

 By the time we were done seeing all the memorials, it was time to get my restless 7-month-old son to the hotel so he could take his usual nap.
-After dinner, we walked to the South Lawn of the White House at night to take a few pictures.
+After dinner, we walked to the South Lawn of the White House at night to take pictures.

 WhiteHouse